zhong-j-yu/rekex/README.md

     A a = parser.matchFull(input);

-**Rekex** implements this novel idea for Java 17, addressing issues that probably already popped up in your head, proving that it is an elegant and practical approach to making parsers.
+**Rekex** implements this novel idea for Java 17, addressing issues of practical concerns, proving that it is an elegant approach to making parsers.

 Read More: